Yes, it happened.

 She need one more person to fill a table for 4, so I ended up with her and 2 other classmates.
 I didn't expect my first time at Francescana with 3 strangers, anyway I had such an amazing time.

 Guess what?
-I was the only Italian customer in the restaurant, which quite made me think.
+I was the only Italian customer in the restaurant, which made me think a bit.

 The chocolate and walnut, cherries in wine